 While in the Millwork District…

 Although it’s not one of the Dubuque Iowa breweries, you’ll also find the ‘Backpocket Taproom‘ just across the road, which is a brewery based out of Coralville Iowa (around 1hr 30 away).
-They have retro arcade games in their Taproom which is cool, and the night I went in there, they were having a quiz night too!
+They have retro arcade games in their Taproom which is cool.
+They have regular quiz nights too!

 Jubeck New World Brewing